Are Automatic Pool Covers Worth the Investment?

 If you want to cover your pool, the manual cover is enough.
 If you want to heat your pool, go for solar panels.
 Unless you have deep pockets, automatic covers are a waste of your hard-earned money.

 As you can see when it comes down to just the price automated pool covers don’t offer that much more compared to their manual counterparts.
-Unless, the wow factor and the luxury of having your pool ready with just a push of a button is basically why you’d be wanting to buy one.
+Unless the wow factor and the luxury of having your pool ready with just a push of a button are basically why you’d be wanting to buy one.

-The maintenance and repair costs of automatic pool covers is what really makes them so expensive to own.
+The maintenance and repair costs of automatic pool covers are what really make them so expensive to own.
 So, trying your best to keep them working as long as possible should save you some money.
 Here are some tips on how to do it.

 Don’t let any dirt, debris, or snow accumulate on top of it.
 They are built strong enough to hold on to those, but why keep it filthy when you can keep it clean.